enthought/traits/docs/source/traits_user_manual/advanced.rst

 .. function:: register_factory(adapter_class, from_protocol, to_protocol)
     :noindex:

-The 'from_protocol' argument is the protocol (type, Interface, or ABC) of the objects accepted as adaptees.
-The 'to_protocol' argument is the protocol that the adapter promises to provide.

 The :func:`~register_factory` function additionally takes as first argument the adapter class (or an `adapter factory <adapter-factories>`_).